mtkgeek/ClickStack/README.md

   </a>
 </p>

+# ClickStack

-# ClickStack - the open-source observability stack
+<h3>The open-source observability stack build for OpenTelemetry at scale</h3>

 ClickStack is a production-grade observability platform built on ClickHouse that unifies logs, traces, metrics, and sessions into one high-performance solution designed for OpenTelemetry data at scale.